maurapintor/android_tutorial/README.md

 # Tutorial for the Android Robust Malware Competition

+Announcement: We are about to release a public challenge at one of the main conferences in ML and Security.
+Stay tuned for future updates (registering to the [challenge platform](https://benchmarks.elsa-ai.eu/?ch=6&com=introduction) is enough to stay updated).

 ## Preparation

 Before running the notebook, you need to complete the following steps.